LukasFuchs/GeoModBox.jl/docs/src/man/examples/GaussianDiffusion1D.md

 # [Gaussian Diffusion (1D)](https://github.com/GeoSci-FFM/GeoModBox.jl/blob/main/examples/DiffusionEquation/1D/Heat_1D_discretization.jl)

-This examples shows the advantages and disadvantages for different finite difference discretization scheme solving the 1-D temperature conservation equation assuming constant thermal parameters and neglecting adiabatic pressure effects (i.e., a simple diffusion problem).
+This example illustrates the advantages and disadvantages of different finite difference discretization schemes for solving the 1-D temperature conservation equation.
+The model assumes constant thermal parameters and neglects adiabatic pressure effects, resulting in a purely diffusive problem.

-The following discretization scheme are used:
+The following discretization schemes are applied:

 - Forward Euler
 - Backward Euler
 - Crank-Nicolson
 - Defect Correction

 As initial condition, a Gaussian temperature distribution with a certain width and amplitude is assumed along a 1-D profile.
-The transient behavior of this temperature distribution can be described analytically.
-Thus, one can calculate the accuracy for each time step of each finite difference scheme using this analytical solution.
+The transient evolution of this temperature distribution can be described analytically, allowing for the calculation of accuracy at each time step by comparing numerical and analytical results.
 The temperature distribution and error in percent are shown for each time step in a small animation.

 For more details regarding the model setup and physics or details on the different numerical discretization schemes, please see the [exercises](https://github.com/GeoSci-FFM/GeoModBox.jl/blob/main/exercises) or the [documentation](../DiffOneD.md).